Zichqec/YAYA_Fundamentals/Module 1 - Basic Building Blocks/03 - Data Types.md

 [Click to run the above code in the YAYA Fundamentals companion ghost.](https://zichqec.github.io/s-the-skeleton/jump.html?url=x-ukagaka-link%3Atype%3Devent%26ghost%3DYAYA%20Fundamentals%26info%3DOnExample.M1.L3.SingleQuoteHeredocument)

+The above function will output `Hello, (CR)(LF)world!` (This will only display as `Hello, ` in the companion ghost, see below.)

-The output of both of these functions would be `Hello, (CR)(LF)world!` Note that the (CR) and (LF) here are representative of the CR and LF characters, which are invisible.
+Note that the (CR) and (LF) for the above two functions are representative of the CR and LF characters, which are invisible.

 Note that, no matter which type of string you use here, you can write single quotes or double quotes freely without breaking the string.